Fehiroh/BGG_recommeder_Sprint_1/README.md

 boardgames, based off of webscraping of Boardgamegeek.com, which was performed using R.

-The first of these folders, files, contains the end results of my scrapping.
+The first of these folders, EDA, contains some of the early exploratory analysis of the data.

-The second, EDA, contains some of the early exploratory analysis of the data.
+The second, Files, contains the end results of my scrapping, as well as my initial work with the data set(lab2(version2).R)

 The third, Scraping, contains the R scripts used to scrape boardgamegeek and create the files present in the files folder.